 Amaranth is a general term used for more than 50 species of plants that are leafy vegetables, pseudocereals, and ornamental.
 In the eaten species, all parts are considered edible.
 The seeds can be ground into flour used in dishes like porridge or prepared like popcorn.
 The leaves, stems, and roots are edible vegetables.
+Its uses are outlined in the image below.

-The dense flowers of amaranth have drooping tassels and are plume-like with spikes with color variations from reddish, goldish, greenish, or purplish.
+The dense flowers of amaranth have drooping tassels and are plume-like with spikes with color variations from reddish, golden, greenish, or purplish.
 The stems are smooth with tiny hairs, and the seeds are small, round, and black, gold, or white in color.
 It was native to the Aztecs but is currently grown in Asia, Africa, and the United States.

 Amaranth contains polyphenols, saponins, tannins, oxalates, vitamins, and minerals (B6, magnesium, selenium, manganese, and calcium).
 Amaranth is also gluten-free.
 Species of importance include A. caudatus, A. cruentus, A. hypochondriacus, A. tricolor, A. dubius, A. blitum, and A. viridis.

-Traditional uses of Amaranth
+Traditional uses

 The squalene oil of amaranth is used as a vegetable oil alternative to shark oil.
 It was also used as a dye due to its betalains, which contain natural pigments.
 It was also used as a digestive aid for troubled stomachs.
 Species like love-lies-bleeding, or princess feather, are grown as ornamental species.

-Digestive aid– its leafy vegetable acts as a source of fiber that aids in digestion by increasing stool bulk, speeding transit time, and avoiding constipation.
+Digestive aid– Its leafy vegetable acts as a source of fiber that aids in digestion by increasing stool bulk, speeding transit time, and avoiding constipation.
 Soluble fiber maintains gut flora by being metabolized into fatty acids that strengthen the gut barrier and encourage healthy natural gut bacteria.
 Maties 2024

 Antioxidant capacity– In vitro studies of protein isolates from A. cruentus exhibited free radical scavenging potential.
-Rutin and vitamin c also aid in strengthening capillary veins and improving collagen scores.
+Rutin and vitamin C also aid in strengthening capillary veins and improving collagen scores.
 Daramy 2020

 Amaranth’s main use remains as a food and can also be a nutraceutical supplement.

-NB: Concerning the leaves of Amaranth: They contain oxalates that often bind to calcium; high or frequent consumption could slightly increase the risk of kidney stones, especially if one is already prone to stones.
+NB: Concerning the leaves of amaranth: They contain oxalates that often bind to calcium; high or frequent consumption could slightly increase the risk of kidney stones, especially if one is already prone to stones.
 Cooking the leaves reduces oxalate (and nitrate) content significantly.

 The seeds contain phytates, which reduce absorption of iron if consumed raw or not well prepared.
 This risk can be reduced by fermenting, soaking, or sprouting seeds.